Achievable logoAchievable logo

 Signature page

 This shows a numeric summary of the illustration in 5- and 10-year increments.
-The applicant signs a statement that he or she understands that the nonguaranteed elements are subject to change.
-The producer signs, saying he/she has explained that the nonguaranteed elements are subject to change.
+The applicant signs a statement acknowledging that the nonguaranteed elements are subject to change.
+The producer signs to confirm that he or she has explained that the nonguaranteed elements are subject to change.

 Sidenote